OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Edit QGIS project
 ================================================================================

-Lets start by opening up an existing QGIS project, and turning layers on and off.
+Let's start by opening up an existing QGIS project, and turning layers on and off.

 #.
 Click :menuselection:`Geospatial --> Desktop GIS --> Quantum GIS`.